Skip to content

 by David Mainville on

 We all know the type: too busy for security awareness training, avoids antivirus software because it slows down their machine, or uses public file share sites for convenience.
 They're a rockstar employee, so we hesitate to push too hard.
-However, ignoring these behaviors can lead to significant security risks.
+However, ignoring these behaviors can lead to significant cybersecurity risks.

 So, how serious could it be to overlook one star employee’s actions?